tanmancan/label-it/readme.md

 ### `head-rule`

-Rules type that compares the title text of the pull request.
+Rule type that compares the title text of the pull request.

 ```yaml
 head-rule: